Ian Robertson Keynote Speaker

 Ian’s writing includes five books aimed at the general reader: ‘Mind Sculpture (2000), The Mind’s Eye ( 2003), Stay Sharp ( 2005), The Winner Effect (2012) and The Stress Test ( 2016), all of which have been widely translated.

-His next book is “How Confidence Works‘, to be published by Transworld Penguin in Spring 2021.
+His next book is “How Confidence Works‘, published by Transworld Penguin in May 2021.

 He has also written numerous newspaper and magazine articles and comment pieces in the Guardian, Times, Telegraph, Irish Times, Irish Independent, Time magazine, New York magazine and others, and has appeared on BBC Radio 4 and on BBC local radio.
 He has featured in several major television documentaries, most recently one for the BBC on Vladimir Putin.
 He is a regular speaker at major business conferences in Europe, USA and Asia.